sparrowcode/PermissionsKit/README.md

 # SPPermission

-**Request permissions with dialog**.
+Request permissions with dialog.
 You can request many permission at once.
 Fast start using - type two lines of code.
 I do UI of dialog in Apple style.
 Watch how I design UI for this pod [on YouTube](https://youtu.be/1mDdX7fQRv4).
 If you like the project, do not forget to **put star ★**

 ### Preview